SCHEDULE OF EVENTS

 • Location: Tri-County Fairgrounds

 Our lovely volunteers will be here to greet you and check you in for the OFFICIAL START OF THE FESTIVAL!!!
 Remember, you must check in at registration before you head into the Opening Party and you’ll need to wear your wristband for the entire weekend!
-You will need to present proof of COVID-19 vaccination at check-in.

 PLEASE FILL OUT YOUR WAIVERS BEFORE CHECK-IN <3